GoogleChrome/developer.chrome.com/site/en/blog/is-project-fugu-done/index.md

 subtitle: >
   Now that the Project Fugu team has implemented the basic building blocks for creating advanced web app experiences, a natural question that arises is whether the project is "done".
-Spoiler alert: no!
+Spoiler alert:
+  It's not!
 description:
   This article focuses on the shifted focus of the Project Fugu team from implementing new capabilities to refining and improving the existing ones.
 authors:
   - thomassteiner
-date: 2022-09-07
+date: 2022-09-21
-# updated: 2022-09-07
+# updated: 2022-09-21
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/8FZcBmFowbDKWxpkOytx.jpg
 alt: Blowfish swarm swimming in the ocean.
 tags:
   - capabilities
 ---

-With one of the Project Fugu team's objectives being to make it possible for developers to do anything on the web that platform-specific apps can, the team has been incredibly busy with adding missing features web developers needed to "close this app gap".
-If you don't believe me, just look at the ["Shipped" section](https://fugu-tracker.web.app/#shipped) on the Fugu API tracker.
-Here are all the 55(!) shipped at the time of this writing APIs in order of least recently to most recently
+With one of the Project Fugu team's objectives being to _make it possible for developers to do anything on the web that platform-specific apps can_, the team has been incredibly busy with adding missing features web developers needed to close this app gap.
+If you don't believe me, just look at the ["Shipped" section](https://fugu-tracker.web.app/#shipped) of the Fugu API tracker.
+Here are all the 55(!) at the time of this writing shipped APIs in order of least recently to most recently
 shipped:

 <div class="table-wrapper scrollbar">